siliconflow/onediff/README.md

 ### Acceleration for State-of-the-art models
 OneDiff supports the acceleration for SOTA models.
+* stable: release for public usage, and has long-term support;
+* beta: release for professional usage, and has long-term support;
+* alpha: early release for expert usage, and is **under active development**;

 | AIGC Type | Models                      | HF diffusers |            | ComfyUI   |            | SD web UI |            |
 | --------- | --------------------------- | ------------ | ---------- | --------- | ---------- | --------- | ---------- |
 |           |                             | Community    | Enterprise | Community | Enterprise | Community | Enterprise |